YuriSizuku/MemoryModule/README.md

 ## known issues

-*  attach x64 DLL to exe crash on calling some windows API
+* ~~attach x64 DLL to exe crash on calling some windows API~~ problem occured  by `movaps xmm0, xmmword ptr ss:[rsp]` fixed by stack memory align with 0x10

-  (load x64 DLL in memory after main function doesn't have this problem)